santiagosayshey/DigiBrain/content/AI Prompt.md

 Hello Claude,

-I would like your assistance in writing concise, modular notes on the topic of Kruskal's Algorithm.
-The goal is to create notes that are easy to understand and focused on key ideas rather than verbatim copying from textbooks.
+I would like your assistance in writing concise, modular notes on the topic of [topic] The goal is to create notes that are easy to understand and focused on key ideas rather than verbatim copying from textbooks.

 Please use the following note-taking format:

 > [!motivation] Motivation
 >
-> A bridge to the main idea of the note that helps set the stage for it.
-Generally, you might want to introduce a problem that needs to be solved so that the idea callout can solve it.
-Try not to explicitly talk about the idea in this, only properties that are directly tackled in the idea.
-For example, we dont want to say Here are the problems that [idea] solves, we just want to say heres a problem.
-Here are the properties that we might want to fix or focus on.
-Then in the idea callout we say oh heres an idea by some guy, heres how it fixes those problems.
+> **Purpose**: Introduce the problem that motivates the need for the main idea.
+This callout sets the stage, making the upcoming discussion relevant and urgent.
+>
+> **Key Elements**:
+> - **Contextual Introduction**: Start with a real-world scenario or problem that illustrates the need for a solution.
+> - **Problem Framing**: Clearly outline the properties or issues that the main idea addresses.
+Avoid mentioning the solution; focus solely on setting up the problem.
+>
+> **Example**:
+> - In project management and network planning, there's often a need to minimize resource usage while achieving maximum efficiency.
+Imagine trying to connect multiple offices with the least amount of cabling.
+>
+This sets the stage for understanding how we can optimize connections in a network, paving the way for a solution that ensures all nodes are connected with minimal costs.

 > [!idea] Main Idea or Concept
 >
+> **Purpose**: Explain the core concept or idea that addresses the problem introduced in the motivation callout.
+>
+> **Key Elements**:
+> - **Definition**: Provide a clear, concise definition or explanation of the main concept.
-> Explanation of the main idea or concept in a concise manner.
+> - **Mechanics**: Describe how the concept works in theoretical or abstract terms.
+> - **Relevance**: Tie back to the motivation by explaining how this idea effectively solves the problem.
+>
+> **Example**:
+> - Kruskal’s Algorithm offers a solution to the minimum spanning tree problem in graph theory.
+It processes edges of a graph in ascending order of their weights and adds them to the spanning tree, ensuring no cycles are formed, until all vertices are connected.
+This method efficiently addresses the need for minimal connection costs in networks.

 > [!example] Example or Illustration
 >
-> Provide a concrete example or illustration to help clarify the main idea or concept.
-This could be a code snippet, diagram, or real-world scenario.
+> **Purpose**: Provide a concrete example or visualization that elucidates the main idea.
+>
+> **Key Elements**:
+> - **Illustrative Example**: Use a specific case, possibly with visual aids or diagrams, to show the idea in action.
+> - **Step-by-Step Analysis**: Break down how the example fits or demonstrates the main idea.
+> - **Relevance**: Highlight the practical impact or benefits observed in the example.
+>
+> **Example**:
+> - Consider a network of five nodes where the goal is to connect all nodes with the least total weight.
+Using Kruskal's Algorithm, we start by selecting the smallest edge, ensuring no cycles are created, and continue until all nodes are interconnected.
+This process results in a spanning tree with minimized connection costs.

 > [!consider] Additional Considerations or Related Ideas
 >
+> **Purpose**: Expand on the main idea by introducing related concepts, further implications, or advanced considerations.
+>
+> **Key Elements**:
-> Discuss any additional points to consider, analogies, related ideas, or implications of the main concept.
-This helps to provide context and connect ideas.
+> - **Broader Implications**: Discuss the broader impact or applications of the main idea.
+> - **Related Concepts**: Introduce and explain additional theories or ideas that complement or contrast with the main idea.
+> - **Complex Considerations**: Address any complexities or nuances that add depth to the understanding of the main idea.
+>
+> **Example**:
+> - While implementing Kruskal's Algorithm, consider the union-find data structure for efficient cycle detection.
+Additionally, explore how variations of the algorithm might behave in directed graphs or with negative weights.
+These considerations are crucial for adapting the algorithm to more complex or specialized scenarios.

+This structure ensures that each callout is detailed and purposeful, enhancing the clarity and depth of your notes.
 You may also include the following elements in the callouts:

 - Tables: Please ensure that tables follow markdown formatting rules.